-13. To meet the increasing demand for medical doctors in the future arising from new and enhanced medical and health services, the number of medical FYFD places will be increased from 320 to 420 per annum in the 2012/13 to 2014/15 triennium.
-Having regard to the higher student unit cost and longer duration of medical disciplines, the Government has agreed to provide top-up funding of around \$200 million in a full year effect on an exceptional basis for the additional medical places in the UGC-funded sector.
-The Government will review the demand for medical doctors in the next triennial planning exercise and adjust the related funding arrangement as appropriate.
+12. To meet the increasing demand for medical doctors in the future arising from new and enhanced medical and health services, the number of medical FYFD places will be increased from 320 to 420 per annum in the 2012/13 to 2014/15 triennium.
+Having regard to the higher student unit cost and longer duration of medical disciplines, the Government has agreed to provide top-up funding of around \$200 million per annum (full year effect) on an exceptional basis for the additional medical places in the UGC-funded sector.
+The Government will review the demand for medical doctors in the next triennial planning exercise and the top-up funding would be adjusted as appropriate.